 Are they the best-in-class running shorts?
 Not really.
-But this isn’t a surprise.
+But this shouldn’t come as a surprise.

 Where the shorts’ quality and toughness puts them in elite company as gym apparel and casual wear, they don’t compare to fit-for-purpose split running shorts.
 Birddogs are a one-pair-quiver.
 You really can do anything.
-Most running shorts I’m comparing them to weight half as much and, if you’re skinny, make your junk stick out awkwardly.
+Most running shorts I’m comparing them to weight half as much and, if you have a slight build, make your junk stick out awkwardly.
 So using wearing them to spin class or Whole Foods would be bizarre.
-Wearing them near a playground or an elementary school would be viewed with suspicion.
+Wearing them near a playground or an elementary school would be criminal.

 With the thicker outer material and liner, Birddogs don’t vent well.
 Very swampy.
-After a run, I’m dying to peel them off.
-Granted, I’ve never found a “perfect” pair of shorts in this regard, and these get the job done.
+After a run, I’m usually dying to peel them off.
+Granted, there is no “perfect” pair of shorts in this regard, and these get the job done.
 On occasion, when I run, I find myself wishing I was a little less constricted.

 Swimming / Getting Wet